-Giraffe are prone to extreme excitement during helicopter darting with the associated risks.
-If helicopter darting is planned because giraffe are in remote areas or vegetation impedes easy access, then a larger dose of opioids is recommended to ensure swift induction.
-Additionally, the helicopter should be used to drive the darted individual towards a strategically placed ground team or area so that they can capture the giraffe as quickly as possible.
+Giraffe are prone to extreme excitement/running during helicopter darting, potentially exacerbating the risks mentioned prior.
+If helicopter darting is planned because giraffe are in remote areas or vegetation impedes vehicle access, then a larger dose of opioids is recommended to ensure swift induction.
+A very experienced game capture pilot is critical for the exercise.
+Additionally, the helicopter should be used to drive the darted individual towards a strategically placed ground team or area so that they can capture the giraffe as quickly and safely as possible.
 It is important that the helicopter not lose sight of the darted giraffe although use of a transponder dart maybe helpful.
-The use of a helicopter can be advantageous to drive the darted giraffe away from hazards such as gullies and water bodies, and a very experienced game capture pilot is critical for the whole exercise.
-If the first dart fails, the use of a helicopter can easily help administer another dose.
-Any additional dosage requirements may need to potentially increase as the giraffe's excitement level increases, and all should be assessed appropriately.
-Importantly, once darted the helicopters should be kept a good distance away, while keeping the giraffe in sight, to avoid unnecessary chasing and stress to the giraffe and only come down to drop the team on the ground for capturing or securing the individual.
-Importantly, if a ground team is being used, both the qualified veterinarian(s) in the helicopter and in the ground team should have reversal drugs available for those who reach the animal first to inject.
+The use of a helicopter can be advantageous to drive the darted giraffe away from hazards such as gullies and bodies of water.
+If the first dart fails, generally it is easy to administer another dart with a helicopter.
+Any additional dosage requirements may need to increase as the giraffe's excitement/adrenaline level increases, and all should be assessed appropriately.
+Importantly, once darted the helicopter should be kept a good distance away, while keeping the giraffe in sight, to avoid unnecessary chasing and stress to the giraffe.
+The helicopter should only come down to drop the team on the ground for capturing or securing the individual.
+If a ground team is being used, both the qualified veterinarian(s) in the helicopter and in the ground team should have reversal drugs available for those who reach the animal first to inject immediately.